Koszul property of Ulrich bundles and rationality of moduli spaces of stable bundles on Del Pezzo surfaces: Consequences on the moduli of vector bundles on Del Pezzo surfaces

-\textit{Proof of Theorem \ref{main}.} First notice that for $d\geq 4$, the existence and slope--semistability of $\mathcal{S}_k(\mathcal{E})$ for all $k\geq 0$ follows from Theorem \ref{mains}.
+\textit{Proof.} First notice that for $d\geq 4$, the existence and slope--semistability of $\mathcal{S}_k(\mathcal{E})$ for all $k\geq 0$ follows from Theorem \ref{mains}.
 The simplicity for the iterated syzygy bundles in this case follows from Corollary \ref{extis}.
 When $d=3$, slope--semistability and simplicity for $M_{\mathcal{E}}$ follows from Proposition \ref{semistability} and Corollary \ref{subcan} respectively.
-Also, the smoothness and irreducibility of all the moduli spaces follows from Theorem \ref{wal}.
+Also, the smoothness and irreducibility of all the moduli spaces follow from Theorem \ref{wal}.

 Now we prove the statement concerning birationality.
 Let $\mathbb{E}$ be a flat modular family of stable Ulrich bundles of rank and Chern classes same as $\mathcal{E}$ on $X\times S$ and denote by $p_1$ (resp. $p_2$) the projections onto $X$ (resp. $S$).
 Further let $\mathbb{H}:=p_1^*H$.
 Since $\mathbb{E}$ is relatively globally generated, the adjunction map $p_2^*{p_2}_*\mathbb{E}\to\mathbb{E}$ surjects and let $\mathbb{M}_{\mathbb{E}}$ be the kernel.
 Thus, we obtain the flat family $\mathbb{M}_{\mathbb{E}}$ on $X\times S/S$.
 Notice, for $s\in S$, $(\mathbb{M}_{\mathbb{E}})_s$ is $M_{\mathbb{E}_s}$ which is simple, slope--semistable and consequently $F$--prioritary.
 Thus, we obtain a morphism $S\to \mathfrak{Spl}_F({\bf v}(M_{\mathcal{E}}))$ that by Corollary \ref{subcan} descends to an \'etale dominant morphism $\mathfrak{M}_H({\bf v}(\mathcal{E}))\to\mathfrak{Spl}_F({\bf v}(M_{\mathcal{E}}))$.
 Now, when $\mathfrak{M}_H({\bf v}(M_{\mathcal{E}}))$ is non--empty, the restriction of the morphism to the pre--image of $\mathfrak{M}_H({\bf v}(M_{\mathcal{E}}))$ is injective by Corollary \ref{subcan} and thus $\mathfrak{M}_H({\bf v}(\mathcal{E}))$ and $\mathfrak{M}_H({\bf v}(M_{\mathcal{E}}))$ are birational.
 Notice that $\mathbb{M}_{\mathbb{E}}(\mathbb{H})$ is also a flat family on $X\times S/S$.
 An easy iteration of the above argument using Corollary \ref{extis} finishes the proof.\QEDB